tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 Each verb form (present stem, past stem, and so on) is lemmatized to its headword and given the part-of-speech tag that corresponds to the form (*v.pres*, *v.fut*, and so on).
-If the same form is shared by the present, past, and future stems, then it is also tagged *v.invar*.
-Finally, verbs which are not given with multiple stem forms - such as auxiliaries - are also tagged *v.invar*.
+Verbs which are not given with multiple stem forms - like auxiliaries - are tagged *v.invar*.

+If the same form is shared by multiple stems, then it is given all appropriate mixed tags as well as any simple tags.
+For example, a form which is the same for present, past, and future stems will acquire **all** of the following tags:

+1. *v.pres*
+2. *v.past*
+3. *v.fut*
+4. *v.fut.v.pres*
+5. *v.fut.v.past*
+6. *v.past.v.pres*
+7. *v.invar*

+On the other hand, a form which is only shared between present and future stems will receive the following tags:

+1. *v.pres*
+2. *v.fut*
+3. *v.fut.v.pres*

 ## Duplicate Headwords